Addressing Remote Work Productivity and Employee Safety

 Now that we have discussed the biggest challenges your employees are facing while working remotely, let’s explore how to solve them.
 The following four steps will help your company address the challenges of remote work while creating a productive and safe environment for your team.

 The first step to boost productivity among remote workers is to listen to employee anxieties and concerns before stepping in to try to fix them.
 Here are a few steps you can take to provide emotional support to your remote employees:

 - Encourage employees to take mental health days if they are feeling overwhelmed

-- Host virtual office hours or happy hours
+- Host virtual coffee chats or happy hours

 - Send employees small gifts or care packages

-- Provide opportunities for employees to share their pandemic experiences with each other
+- Allow time for employees to share their pandemic experiences with each other

 Research shows that many employees look to supervisors for cues about how to respond to stressful or unforeseen situations.
 If managers show empathy and offer emotional support, that can have a trickle-down effect on your entire organization.